 CVBS Mode Setting: 480 CVBS or 576 CVBS (if Composite output selected on TV).

 - Screen Save (Never, 4, 8 or 12 minutes)

 - Screen Orientation settings

-- Other – System Update: Local file or OTA (not working), Backup, and “More Settings” for standard Android Settings.
+- Other – System Update: Local file or OTA (connects to server OK), Backup, and “More Settings” for standard Android Settings.

 - H.264 codec / MP4 container (Big Buck Bunny), 480p/720p/1080p – OK

 - MPEG2 codec / MPG container, 480p/720p/1080p – OK

 - MPEG4 codec, AVI container 480p/720p/1080p – OK